 The number one thing you need to consider when reviewing your website or designing a new one is your objectives.
 What is the number one thing you want visitors to do when they get to your website?

 It is therefore critical that your website is designed and structured in such a way that allows for easy lead capturing.
 Is it easy for visitors to know what is expected of them?
-Is there any ?carrots? you can offer to assist in capturing leads?
-Objectively view your site in the eyes of a visitor who knows nothing about you ? where does the website lead you, and what does it encourage you (or not encourage you) to do?
+Are there any carrots you can offer to assist in capturing leads?
+Objectively view your site in the eyes of a visitor who knows nothing about where does the website lead you, and what does it encourage you (or not encourage you) to do.